oliveiradep/parking-lot-clean-arch/README.md

 # parking-lot-clean-arch
-Clean architecture applied with a simple example.
+Clean architecture applied with a simple example